matchms/matchms/README.rst

 ``SpectraCollection`` represents many spectra in a synchronized tabular/sparse layout.
 It separates dataset-level storage into:

-- ``MetadataTable``: a pandas-based table where each row corresponds to one spectrum.
+- ``MetadataCollection``: a pandas-based table where each row corresponds to one spectrum.
 - ``FragmentCollection``: a backend for storing all fragment peaks.
 The default backend is ``CSRFragmentCollection``, which stores peaks in a sparse matrix